-The Samuel Gamble Award

-The Samuel Gamble Award is sponsored by the Canadian Institute of Geomatics in honour of Dr. Samuel G. Gamble, former President of ISPRS, and Director of the 1972 Congress.
+The Samuel Gamble Award The Samuel Gamble Award is sponsored by the Canadian Institute of Geomatics in honour of Dr. Samuel G. Gamble, former President of ISPRS, and Director of the 1972 Congress.
 A recipient of the award shall be a person who, like Dr. Gamble, has contributed significantly to the development, organization or professional activities of photogrammetry, remote sensing and spatial information sciences, at the national or international level.

-Jonathan Li

-In 2020, two recipients are awarded: Jonathan Li, for his significant contribution to the field of photogrammetry and remote sensing in Canada and internationally; and Jan Skaloud, who has advanced the frontier between photogrammetry & remote sensing and navigation sensors.
+In 2020, two recipients are awarded: Jonathan Li, for his contribution to the field of mobile mapping in Canada and internationally; and Jan Skaloud, who has advanced the frontier between photogrammetry & remote sensing and navigation sensors.
+In 2022, Ruisheng Wang is awarded for his significant contribution to the field of photogrammetry and remote sensing

-Jonathan Li is a professor both in Geomatics and Systems Design Engineering at the University of Waterloo (UW), where he founded and leads the "Mobile Sensing and Geodata Science" group with 20 researchers.
+Jonathan Li Jonathan Li is a professor both in Geomatics and Systems Design Engineering at the University of Waterloo (UW), Canada, where he founded and leads the "Mobile Sensing and Geodata Science" group with 20 researchers.
 He has been a principal investigator of over 30 research projects since 2001.
 He has made outstanding contributions to the development and commercialization of photogrammetry and remote sensing technologies.
 His research has resulted in the development of new concepts and algorithms for a HD mapping system for smart cities and a 3D LiDAR point cloud processing system for roadway inventory.
 Jonathan has been serving on the Canadian National Committee for ISPRS of both the Canadian Institute of Geomatics and the Canadian Remote Sensing Society.
 He has been an officer of several ISPRS working groups, he has also served as associate editor of various scientific prestigious journals.
 His research has been supported by government funding agencies, industry and international sponsors.
 His research activities have led to 16 granted patents, 8 books, and more than 400 research papers published in refereed journals, and in refereed conferences.
 He has received numerous citations and has also received a number of awards.
 Jonathan Li has played an important role in the successful training of geomatics students and professionals.
 He is very actively involved in many international professional activities, which include his role as a national examiner of Professional Engineers Ontario (PEO) and a co-organizer and/or programme committee of several well-known international conferences including mobile mapping technology (MMT, since 2003), and earth observation for global/environmental changes (EOGC, since 2009).